VAndrJ/awesome-apple-bugs/README.md

 - [TabView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/TabViewIssuePageTabAfterRotation/): wrong tab displayed after rotation when using `.page` style.
 - [@State issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/StateIssueSharedBetweenScenes/): the same variable is shared between different scenes.
 - [PhaseAnimator crash](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/PhaseAnimatorCrashOnViewClose/): when closing the presented view or popping the pushed view on which it is (or 100% CPU load iOS 17.0).
+- [Lifecycle issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/LifeCycleIssueWhenSwitchingViewsWithNavigationStack/): `onAppear`, `onDisappear`, `task` are called again when the `NavigationStack` with a View is replaced by another View.
 - [Alert issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/AlertIssueButtonsTintAffectedByModifier/): `.default` and `.cancel` buttons are recolored if alert in a `NavigationStack` that has `.tint` applied (or higher up the Views tree).
 - [List issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/ListEditButtonOnlyWorksSecondTime/): the edit button only works the second time.
 - [Popover issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/PopoverArrowEdgeNotRespected/): `arrowEdge` value is not respected.